-Single-Arm Chest Press
+2. Single-Arm Chest Press

 Hold a dumbbell in one hand and lie back on a bench, exercise ball or the floor and hold your body in a straight line.
 Start with the weight at chest level and push it up until your arm is straight and then lower the weight back down to your chest.
 Only your arm should move.
 Complete 8-10 reps with

-Resistance Band Chest Press
+3. Resistance Band Chest Press

-Secure the band to an immoveable object behind you at or below chest height.
+Secure the band to an immovable object behind you at or below chest height.
 With a handle in each hand, stand 1 to 3 feet away from your anchor point and position your arms so that they are parallel with the floor and your palms facing down.

-Medicine Ball Slams
+4. Medicine Ball Slams

 Use a medicine ball, sandbag, or something heavy that won’t break or damage your floor and with both hands, lift it above your head.
-While keeping your feet shoulder width apart and knees slightly bent, slam the ball (sandbag, etc.) onto the floor as hard as you can.
+While keeping your feet shoulder-width apart and knees slightly bent, slam the ball (sandbag, etc.) onto the floor as hard as you can.